Ries1ing/-CameraComponent/README.md

 - A course on MLOps
 - A course on Scala/Spark
 - An intermediate course on Tensorflow/PyTorch
-- A course on the generals of Azur
+- A course on the generals of Azure -- possibly a project th